Eztosin/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 must be a string
 You are not allowed to import any module.

--Write a function that prints My name is <first name> <last name>
+-Write a function that prints a square with the character #.
-Prototype: def say_my_name(first_name, last_name=""):
+Prototype: def print_square(size):
-first_name and last_name must be strings otherwise, raise a TypeError exception with the message first_name must be a string or last_name must be a string
+size is the size length of the square size must be an integer, otherwise raise a TypeError exception with the message size must be an integer if size is less than 0, raise a ValueError exception with the message size must be >= 0 if size is a float and is less than 0, raise a TypeError exception with the message size must be an integer
 You are not allowed to import any module.

+-Write a function that prints a text with 2 new lines after each of these characters: ., ? and :
+Prototype: def text_indentation(text):
+text must be a string, otherwise raise a TypeError exception with the message text must be a string
+There should be no space at the beginning or at the end of each printed line
+You are not allowed to import any module.

+-Since the beginning you have been creating “Interactive tests”.
+For this exercise, you will add Unittests.
+In this task, you will write unittests for the function def max_integer(list=[]):.

+Your test file should be inside a folder tests
+You have to use the unittest module
+Your test file should be python files (extension: .py) Your test file should be executed by using this command: python3 -m unittest tests.6-max_integer_test
+All tests you make must be passable by the function below We strongly encourage you to work together on test cases, so that you don’t miss any edge case.